Ungrounded vs. grounded thermocouples

 When a thermocouple is ungrounded, the junction is detached from the sensor hull and electrically isolated.

-At Cropster, we recommend ungrounded probes to measure your temperatures
+At Cropster, we recommend ungrounded thermocouples (probes) to measure your temperatures.

 Screenshot 2024-07-04 at 11.38.36